jcarolinares/fpga-biorobots/robots/doodle-robot/README.en.md

 * 1x-Icezum Alhambra, Arduino UNO or an equivalent board.

 * 3x-Micro small micro servomotors of the family SG90R.
-In the original robot I've used ** SG92R ** servomotors but any similar servomotor should work.
+In the original robot I've used ** SG92R ** servomotors.
+You will versions of the legs for the SG90 servomotors and SG92.

 * [Optional] 2x-Lipo batteries: 3.7 V 240 mAh + Compatible charger.
 There are many options on the internet, an example: